codexfelis/paws-demo/src/routes/blog/initial-setup.md

 ## Add your pages

 Obviously, you will want to replace the words from this template to not just be the documentation!
-Don't worry, you can always see the documentation live at [paws-codexfelis-dev.netlify.app](https://paws.codexfelis.dev) or [the template repository](https://github.com/codexfelis/paws)
+Don't worry, you can always see the documentation live at [paws-codexfelis-dev.netlify.app](https://paws.codexfelis.dev) or [the demo site repository](https://github.com/codexfelis/paws-demo)

 The content (almost) everywhere is written in a [special kind of markdown](https://mdsvex.pngwn.io/) that allows for including Svelte components and snippets of javascript, and remember that HTML is valid markdown if you want to include something special.
 The existing `index.md` is a good example of the kinds of things you can do.